ikesau/ikesau.github.io/index.markdown

 <a href="/things-i-like.html"><h3>things i like</h3></a>

   <ul>
-  {% for post in site.categories.thing-i-like | limit: 5%}
+  {% for post in site.categories.thing-i-like limit:5 %}
     <li>
       <a href="{{ post.url }}">{{ post.title }}</a>
     </li>